sosercodes/spring-postgres-jpa-onetomany/README.md

 Here's an overview of how to implement and use _bidirectional OneToMany_ relationships.

-To create a `OneToMany` relationship.

-On the "one" side, use the `@OneToMany` annotation.
+In order to create a `OneToMany` relationship you have to add the `@OneToMany` annotation on the "one" side.
+In our case this is the `Author`.

 ```java
 @Entity